-- be the designated person for safeguarding in the school. - be responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn - along with the governing body, will delegate the day-to-day implementation of the SEND policy to the Special Educational Needs and Disabilities Coordinator (SENCO) - meet regularly with the SENCO - allocate and monitor the use of the PPG and LAC funding.
+- be the designated person for safeguarding in the school - be responsible for monitoring and evaluating the progress of all children and for making strategic decisions which will maximise their opportunity to learn - along with the governing body, will delegate the day-to-day implementation of the SEND policy to the Special Educational Needs and Disabilities Coordinator (SENDCO) - meet regularly with the SENDCO

-The Special Educational Needs Coordinator (SENCO)
+The Special Educational Needs and Disabilities Coordinator (SENDCO)

-The SENCO has a vital role to play, alongside the headteacher and governing body, in determining the strategic development of this SEND policy, it's implementation, review and provision in the school.

-In line with the recommendations in the SEND Code of Practice 2014 (updated January 2015), the SENCO will oversee the day-today operation of the SEND policy.
+The SENCO has a vital role to play, alongside the Head Teacher and governing body, in determining the strategic development of this SEND policy, it's implementation, review and provision in the school.
+In line with the recommendations in the SEND Code of Practice 2014 (updated January 2015), the SENDCO will oversee the day- to-day operation of the SEND policy.